botvinik/later-exercise/README.md

 The UI is mostly static, with only a dropdown to select the category, so we render it with SSR to allow better SEO and caching from CDNs.

-# Application setup
+# POC - Application setup
 ## Installation
 1. Clone the repository
 2. Make sure you have Docker installed on your machine
-3. Make a `.env` file in the root folder with `touch .env` with the following variables
+3. Make a `.env` file in the root folder with `touch .env`.
+Add the the following variables:
 ```
 APP_NAME=later-exercise